crabdancing/vroid-studio-nix/README.md

 # Status

-Working.
-No known problems found.
+Works almost perfectly.
+No problems that I can find.

 # How it works